GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/integration-guide/index.md

 **In this diagram**:

-1. A user opens Chrome and visits multiple websites (customerA.example, customerB.example.br, etc) which include your ad tech's iframe (source [iframe.adtech.example](iframe.adtech.example)) or the fetch call passing headers.
+1. A user opens Chrome and visits multiple websites (customerA.example, customerB.example.br, etc) which include your ad tech's iframe (source:  iframe.adtech.example) or the fetch call passing headers.
     * Chrome will record topics of interest of this user.
 2. After seven days navigating, with topics of interest being observed by the Topics API, the same user on the same device visits a target website (publisher-e.example).
 The Topics API returns a list of topics and in this specific example, one topic calculated from the previous week of observations of this user will be returned.
     * Only browsers of users who visited sites which adtech.example has observed in Step 1 will be returning topics results in Step 2 (we call this observation filtering—you can't see topics of users you never saw before).